rmarting/rhdh-exercises/README-preparation.md

 NAME                            DISPLAY                                       VERSION   REPLACES                        PHASE cert-manager-operator.v1.13.0   cert-manager Operator for Red Hat OpenShift   1.13.1    cert-manager-operator.v1.13.0   Succeeded
 ```

+**NOTE:** Please, wait until the operator is installed successfully before continue with the preparations.
+Otherwise, you can face other issues.

 ## Install GitLab operator